Donald Firesmith: Biography

 Firesmith received his B.A. in Mathematics and German from Linfield College in 1975 and his M.A. in Mathematics from Arizona State University in 1977.
-He also studied one year at Ludwig Maximilian University of Munich.
+He also studied one year at LMU Munich.

 Firesmith started working in the computer business as a software developer in 1979 and has been quality engineer, configuration manager, and data manager for Computer Science Corporation in the US, Germany, and Switzerland.
 From 1984 to 1988 he was an OO methodologist at Magnavox Electronic Systems Corporation.
 And from 1988 to 1995 he was President of Advanced Software Technology Specialists, a small consulting and training company.

 From 1994 to 1997 he has been an acquisition editor and editor and chief of Reference Books at SIGS Books.
 And further he was a Senior advisory software engineer at StorageTek, where he worked as a technical leader, requirements engineer, and software architect, Chief architect Lante Corporation, which specialized in producing eMarketplaces, and Chief architect for the North American Business Unit of Cambridge Technology Partners.
 From 2003 through 2020, he was a Principal Engineer at the Software Engineering Institute where he works in the Client Technical Solutions Software Solutions Division helping the United States Government acquire software-intensive systems.
 Since retiring in 2020, he has been a full-time novelist.

-Firesmith was named a Distinguished Engineer by the Association for Computing Machinery in 2015.
+Firesmith was named an ACM Distinguished Member in 2015.